tohyuting/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * manager of a medical supplies company that manages warehouses across the country
-* tech-savvy manager who prefers typing to clicking
+* tech-savvy manager who prefers typing but still comfortable with clicking
 * keeps track of supplies in each warehouse
 * needs to quickly identify which suppliers to contact when restocking medical supplies